mjohnstone14/Sharp/README.md

 [Site link](https://agile-meadow-72160.herokuapp.com/)
 # Team Progress (Iteration 3)
+Elias
+* Consolidated the dropdown controllers into a single one in order to allow calculation of the appropriate progression for the user.
+* The create button will now show the selected chord progression in the selected key.

 Sierra
 * fixed the buttons and layout
 * changed colors and the sidebar